-Adhesive capsulitis, i.e. frozen shoulder might make usual activities such as changing your insulin pump or getting dressed impossible.
-This is the most prevalent injury to the upper body in people who have diabetes.
+Adhesive capsulitis, i.e. frozen shoulder might make usual activities such as changing our insulin pump or getting dressed impossible.
+This is the most prevalent injury to the upper body in those who have diabetes.

 Surprised?
-Read on to find out more about frozen shoulder and diabetes.
+Read on to find out more about these two conditions.

-In order to understand if there is a link between both conditions first, you need to learn more about the condition is known as frozen shoulder.
-This is a rheumatic condition that might make you unable to reach behind the back or above the head.
+In order to understand if there is a link between both conditions, first, we need to learn more about frozen shoulder.
+This is a rheumatic condition that might make us unable to reach behind the back or above the head.

 This occurs due to the inflammatory changes in the connective tissue in the shoulder capsule.
 This tissue can become tight or thicken over time.

-In case you have an insulin pump this might be challenging for you since inserting infusion might be too hard for you to do.
+In case we have an insulin pump this might be challenging for us since inserting infusion might be too hard for us to do.

-You should know that there are 2 kinds of adhesive capsulitis.
-The first type has no direct clarification for the condition, and so stiffness and pain occurs gradually.
+There are 2 kinds of adhesive capsulitis.
+The first type has no direct clarification for the condition, and so stiffness and pain occur gradually.

-So, you might not notice you have the first type until it starts to interfere with your activities on a daily basis.
-On the other hand, the second type occurs due to certain type of trauma, like a fall, where stiffness and pain stays.
+So, we might not notice we have the first type until it starts to interfere with our activities on a daily basis.
+On the other hand, the second type occurs due to a certain type of trauma, like a fall, where stiffness and pain stay.

-Approximately 3 % of the population gets the frozen shoulder in comparison to 20 percent of people with prediabetes and those people with non-insulin dependent and insulin-dependent diabetes.
+Approximately 3 % of the population gets the frozen shoulder in comparison to 20 percent of those with prediabetes and those with non-insulin-dependent and insulin-dependent diabetes.

 As a matter of fact, women are more likely to have this condition.
 This is in comparison to men.
 Mainly this condition impacts people from 40 to 65 years old.